Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Path Signatures

 The difference between $G\Omega^p_T(V)$ and $WG\Omega^p_T(V)$ is subtle and becomes relevant especially when $V$ is infinite-dimensional.
 It is always the case that

 \begin{ex}[Brownian Motion] As we often work with Brownian motion in the context of signature-based models, it is worth pausing to examine its signature and its interpretation as a rough path.

-Let $B:[0,T] \to \R^d$ be a standard $d$-dimensional Brownian motion, and assume that stochastic integrals with respect to $B$ are defined in the Itô sense.
-Since Brownian motion has finite $p$-variation for any $p>2$, we can attempt to lift it to a $p$-rough path with $p>2$.
+Let $B:[0,T] \to \R$ be a standard Brownian motion, and assume that stochastic integrals with respect to $B$ are defined in the Itô sense.
+Since Brownian motion has finite $p$-variation for any $p>2$, we can attempt to lift it to a $p$-rough path of degree $N=2$.
 The natural candidate for such a lift is the stochastic It\^o signature: